 Support may be available to your congregation for visiting ministry personnel during a sabbatical leave.
-Search "sabbatical fund" at www.united-church.ca for details and an application form.
+Search "financial assistance" at united-church.ca for details and search "sabbatical" at united-church.ca/forms for an application form.

-Best Practices for a Sabbatical Leave:
+Best Practices for a Sabbatical Leave